GenAI Models Capture Urban Science but Oversimplify Complexity: Supplementary Information

 \subsection{Supplementary Experiment 3.
 Individuals' Wealth Data}

-We evaluated LLMs' ability to generate individual-level wealth data and observed that the resulting distributions generally conformed to a Pareto pattern, capturing the right-skewed nature of wealth concentration.
-However, the estimated Pareto coefficients were consistently lower than the empirical benchmark of ~1.5, as reported by Atkinson~\cite{atkinson2014}, suggesting that LLMs tend to understate the extent of real-world wealth inequality.
-Despite this, the log-log linear fits between rank and wealth yielded relatively high R² values, indicating that LLMs can reproduce the structural form of the Pareto distribution.
+We evaluated GenAI's ability to generate individual-level wealth data and observed that the resulting distributions generally conformed to a Pareto pattern, capturing the right-skewed nature of wealth concentration.
+However, the estimated Pareto coefficients were consistently lower than the empirical benchmark of ~1.5, as reported by Atkinson and Piketty, suggesting that GenAI models tend to understate the extent of real-world wealth inequality.
+Despite this, the log-log linear fits between rank and wealth yielded relatively high R² values, indicating that GenAI models can reproduce the structural form of the Pareto distribution.
 However, high R² does not imply accurate calibration of inequality levels, as the slope of the fitted line (i.e., the Pareto coefficient) remained biased toward more equal distributions.
 Among the tested models, Gemini-2.0 generated the most realistic distribution, producing both Pareto coefficients and tail behaviors closest to empirical values, thereby better reflecting the heavy-tailed nature of actual wealth distributions.
-Real-world wealth decile data used for comparison were obtained from the World Inequality Database~\cite{wid2025}.
+Real-world wealth decile data used for comparison were obtained from the World Inequality Database.